 The History of 3D Printing: 3D Printing Technologies from the 80s to Today

-The first 3D printing attempts are granted to Dr Kodama for his development of a rapid prototyping technique in 1980.
-He was the first to describe a layer by layer approach for manufacturing, creating an ancestor for SLA: a photosensitive resin was polymerised by an UV light..
+The concept of 3D printing has been imagined back in the 1970’s, but the first experiments are dated from 1981.
+The first 3D printing attempts are granted to Dr Kodama for his development of a rapid prototyping technique.
+He was the first to describe a layer by layer approach for manufacturing, creating an ancestor for SLA (or Stereolithography): a photosensitive resin was polymerized by an UV light.
 Unfortunately, he did not file the patent requirement before the deadline.

-Four years later, a French team of engineers was interested by the stereolithography but abandoned due to a lack of business perspective.
+A few years later, a French team of engineers, Alain Le Méhauté, Olivier de Witte and Jean-Claude André, was interested by the stereolithography but abandoned due to a lack of business perspective.
+This 3D printing attempt was also using a stereolithography process.

 In 1988, at the University of Texas, Carl Deckard brought a patent for the SLS technology, another 3D printing technique in which powder grains are fused together locally by a laser.